sortiz4/gifty/README.md

 # Gifty
 Gifty is a completely free and open source gift exchange tool for Android modeled after the age-old tradition of drawing names from a bowl.
-Start the application, enter the names of the participants, and pass the device around while everyone is randomly assigned to each other.
+Enter the names of the participants and pass the device around while everyone is randomly assigned to each other.

 Gifty is available on the [Google Play Store][1].